TVMadmin/velvetmatter-ontology/taxonomy/forms.md

 ### Brooch
 URL: https://velvetmatter.art/forms/brooch/
-Description: Pin‑based jewellery worn on clothing.
+Description: Pin-based jewellery worn on clothing.
 Defined by a functional pin and clasp mechanism.
 Historically significant in Nordic, Celtic, and modernist design traditions.

 ### Chain
 URL: https://velvetmatter.art/forms/chain/
-Description: Chain worn alone or with a pendant.
+Description: Chain worn alone or with pendant.
 A linear sequence of interconnected links forming a flexible strand.
 Serves as both an independent ornament and a structural support for pendants or charms.

 ### Charm
 URL: https://velvetmatter.art/forms/charm/